docker/docs/datacenter/dtr/2.2/guides/configure/setup-scanning-dtr.md

 - `Scan on push & Scan manually`: the image is re-scanned on each `docker push` to the repository, and whenever a user with `write` access clicks the **Start Scan** links or **Scan** button.
 - `Scan manually`: the image is scanned only when a user with `write` access clicks the **Start Scan** links or **Scan** button.

-**New** repositories are set to `Scan on push & Scan manually` by default, but you can change this setting during repository creation.
+By default, _new_ repositories are set to `Scan on push & Scan manually`, but you can change this setting during repository creation.

 Any repositories that existed before scanning was enabled are set to `Scan manually` mode by default.
-You can change this setting from the repository settings if the repositories are still in use.
+If these repositories are still in use, you can change this setting from each repository's **Settings** page.

-> **Note**: To change an individual repository's scanning mode, you must have `write` or `administrator` access to the repo.
+> **Note**: To change an individual repository's scanning mode, you must have `write` or `admin` access to the repo.

-To change the repository scanning mode:
+To change an individual repository's scanning mode:

 1. Navigate to the repository, and click the **Settings** tab.
 2. Scroll down to the **Image scanning** section.